hmcts/ccd-case-ui-toolkit/demo/README.md

 # Install all dependencies
 yarn install

-# Start watching library dist folder and do project build in watch mode. (notice it will reload twice as the gulp watch task registers two changes: copy inited and copy finished)
+# Start watching library dist folder and do project build in watch mode. (notice it will reload twice as the gulp watch task registers two changes: copy inited and copy finished; also notice this spins up stubs api in the same process - see server.js)
 yarn start:watch

-# Open third terminal and assuming that you are already in case-ui-toolkit/demo folder

-# Start stub server if you want to run off stubbed data
-yarn stub-api

 # To verify the demo app is working go to http://localhost:8080
 ```